chef-boneyard/chef-web-docs-2016/includes_windows/includes_windows_msiexec_addlocal.rst

    * - ``ChefClientService``
      - Use to configure the |chef client| as a service in |windows|.

+First install the |chef client|, and then enable it to run as a service.
 For example:

 .. code-block:: bash

-   $ msiexec /qb /i c:\inst\chef-client-11.4.4-2.windows.msi ADDLOCAL="ChefClientFeature,ChefClientService"
+   $ msiexec /qb /i C:\inst\chef-client-11.8.0-1.windows.msi ADDLOCAL="ChefClientFeature" ADDLOLCAL="ChefClientService"